AnthonySinitsa/AnthonySinitsa/README.md

 #

+Done:

+- Implemented shell texturing

+- Read through RasterkTek series about DirectX 11 and creating graphics enigne

 📚 Currently doing:

-- Reading through RasterkTek series about DirectX 11 and creating graphics enigne
+- Creating realistic water using unity utilizing sum of sines

 ⏳Doing Later:

-- Create "realistic" water using unity, "sum of sines"
+- Improve the water using FFT(Fast Fourier Transform)

 - render millions of blades of grass using gpu instancing